Cwantic/Documentation/Python/Classes/index.md

 MetoPiping opens its classes in order to allow the user to **navigate** inside the structure of objects and create customer information processing.

-The internal format of the whole model in Design mode is the **metaL** structure.
+The internal format of the whole model in Design mode is the **metaL** object.

-After calculation, the **solution** contains all the results.
+After calculation, the **solution** object contains all the results.

-The instructions that MetaPiping understand are the **commands**.
+The instructions that MetaPiping understand are the **command** objects.